Contrastive Multi-document Question Generation: Introduction

 This task is particularly challenging because $i)$ there does not exist direct supervised \emph{ground-truth} multi-document question given positive and negative sets of documents. $ii)$ The whole procedure involves multiple aspects including language understanding, inter-document information aggregation, coordinative planning and language generation.
-To address these, we employ a multi-step strategy using reinforcement learning.

-We also propose a novel auxiliary objective, Set-induced Contrastive Regularization (SCR) (Section~\ref{model}), which heuristically drives the coordinator's generation closer towards $\dpos$ by minimizing KL divergence between aggregated contrastive word distributions and distributions induced by $\dpos$.
-Likewise drives it away from $\dneg$ by maximizing KL divergence but limiting this effect by monitoring how similar the two sets of distributions are.
+In theory, the generator can be trained to maximize the chance that the generated question specifically retrieves the given document cluster, using RL.
+However, the space of possible sequence is prohibitively large which results in large variance in RL \citep{lewis2017deal}.
+To effectively reduce the search space of RL, we employ a hybrid supervised learning (SL) and RL strategy.
+We also propose a novel reward-shaping auxiliary objective, Set-induced Contrastive Regularization (SCR) (Section~\ref{model}), which heuristically drives the generation closer towards $\dpos$, by \emph{minimizing}/\emph{maximizing} the KL divergence between the hypothesis distribution and distributions induced by $\dpos$/$\dneg$.

-We evaluate a generated question from each model by assessing how many of the input documents it can reverse-retrieve, using a publicly available state-of-the-art pre-trained ranker (Section~\ref{model}), and by crowd-sourced human judgments.

-Our contributions are summarized in below: $i)$ We develop a novel Multi-Source Coordinated Question Generator (MSCQG) model that is trained using a hierarchical generation scheme.
-The document-specific generation is fine-tuned from GPT-2 and the inter-document coordinator is trained using reinforcement learning. $ii)$ We introduce Set-induced Contrastive Regularization (SCR), an auxiliary regularizer that pushes MSCQG toward $\dpos$ relative to $\dneg$ while limiting the effect of $\dneg$ in a principled manner. $iii)$ Empirical results show that our model is able to generate more grounded and specific questions, significantly outperforming existing baseline models in automatic measures and human evaluation.
+Our contributions are summarized below: $i)$ We develop a novel Multi-Source Coordinated Question Generator (MSCQG) model that is trained using a hybrid hierarchical generation scheme.
+The document-specific generator is fine-tuned from GPT-2 and the inter-document coordinator is trained using reinforcement learning. $ii)$ We introduce Set-induced Contrastive Regularization (SCR), an auxiliary regularizer that pushes MSCQG toward $\dpos$ relative to $\dneg$ while limiting the effect of $\dneg$ in a principled manner. $iii)$ Empirical results show that our model is able to generate more grounded and specific questions, significantly outperforming existing baseline models in automatic measures and human evaluation.